-112. A separate CIA update9 prepared by Tanya Lee-Grieg of 'Aina Archaeology makes
+89. A separate CIA update6 prepared by Tanya Lee-Grieg of 'Aina Archaeology

-9 In the course of her work on the updated CIA, Ms. Grieg was referred to members of the Aha Moku Advisory Committee.
+6 In the course of her work on the updated CIA, Ms. Lee-Grieg was referred to members of the Aha Moku Advisory Committee.
 Felimon Sadang was identified as the Kaanapali Moku.
 Aina Arch CIA [Exhibit E], sec.
 4.2.5.
-Since LUC approval of the 2006 D&O, the legislature recognized the Aha Moku Advisory Committee system to assist DLNR.
-Hawaii Revised Statute §171-4.5 provides:
+Since Commission approval of the 2006 D&O, the legislature recognized the Aha Moku Advisory Committee system to assist DLNR.
+HRS § 171-4.5 provides: